anoma/nspec/docs/architecture-2/ordering/consensus/hpaxos-formal.md

 ## Definition: Ballot Numbers

-The ballot number of the message is the highest ballot number among the visible $1a$s.
+The ballot number of the message is the highest ballot number among the visible $\onea$ messages.

 $$
   \ba{\green x} \triangleq \geta{\green x}.ballot
 $$

 ## Definition: Value of a Message

-The value of a the message is the value of the highest ballot number among the visible $1a$s.
+The value of a the message is the value of the highest ballot number among the visible $\onea$ messages.

 $$
   \va{\green x} \triangleq \geta{\green x}.value